SumindaD/AWSWebSocketLogger/README.md

 $ serverless deploy --stage dev
 ```

-Make sure to add 'AdministratorAccess' for Lambda Role
-Use Following Code to Send Log messagaes
+Make sure to add 'AdministratorAccess' for Lambda Role and Use Following Code to Send Log messagaes

 ```shell
 import boto3